tczerwonka/waffle-test/README.md

 We are providing some working examples in our github repository hoping that we can jump-start you and your team to become productve with coding in Python.

 To start, you will want to build a two-wheeled robot.
-We are using the 'large' example robot.
+We are using LEGO's competition-ready example robot.
 The wheels should go on ports A and E.

 Copy the example Python code from our example directory and paste it into an